htw-projekt-p2p-volltextsuche/docs/docs/fulltext-search/get_started.md

 The application can be started with three different storage policies.
 They work as follows:

 * `local`
-    * Indexing and retrieval is both done locally in memory on the host machine.
+    * Indexing and retrieval are both done locally in memory on the host machine.
 * `distributed`
-    * Indexing and retrieval is handled by calling the P2P network directly.
+    * Indexing and retrieval are handled by calling the P2P network directly.
-    * ⚠️ Using this option the index request blocks until all entries are distributed to the P2P network.
+    * ⚠️ Using this option, the index request is blocked until all entries are distributed to the P2P network.
 This can possibly take a long while.
 Therefore, an appropriate timeout should be set on the calling machine.
 * `lazy-distributed`
     * Indexing is done by first storing the index in a local cache and then distributing it on a background thread.
-    * The interval for scanning the cached indexed can be configured with the option `index.distribution-interval`
+    * The interval for scanning the cached index can be configured with the option `index.distribution-interval`

 ### Run tests